will2dye4/crossword/README.md

-# crossword - word grid generator
+# crossword &mdash; word grid generator

 This is a Python script for generating grids of words.
 It allows you to specify the number of rows and columns you want and attempts to generate a grid of words